Utility-scale solar farm

 Solar & Storage

-I spent five years at the center of the utility-scale solar operations space, leading product at Raptor Maps through its evolution from a field services company to a globally deployed SaaS platform.
+I spent over five years at the center of the utility-scale solar operations space, leading product at Raptor Maps through its evolution from a drone inspection services company to a globally deployed SaaS platform and pioneer in applied robotics.
 That experience gave me a ground-level understanding of how solar assets actually perform, why they underperform, and where software can close the gap.

-The core problem Raptor Maps solved is unglamorous but critical: inspecting solar and storage arrays at scale is dull, dirty, and dangerous work.
-Field technicians walking rugged terrain in all weather conditions, manually logging defects, losing precision and consistency across thousands of acres.
+The core problem Raptor Maps solved is unglamorous but critical: inspecting solar and storage arrays at scale is dull, dirty, dangerous and increasingly costly work.
+In a labor shortage, field technicians walking rugged terrain in all weather conditions, manually logging defects, losing precision and consistency across thousands of acres is a recipe for lost money.
 We automated that process using drones, AI-powered analytics, and 3D simulation, bringing machine-level precision to thermal and visual inspections and giving asset owners a digital twin they could actually act on.

-Working directly with IPPs, O&M companies, asset managers, EPCs, and hardware manufacturers like Shoals gave me a deep understanding of the full solar value chain and where the real operational pain lives.
+Working directly with IPPs, O&M companies, asset managers, EPCs, and equipment manufacturers gave me a deep understanding of the full solar value chain and where the real operational pain lives.
 A recurring theme was the gap between project finance models and operational reality.
-Too many solar projects underperform relative to targets once they hit operations phase, and the reasons are usually knowable earlier if the right data infrastructure exists.
+Too many solar projects underperform relative to targets once they hit the operations phase, and there's ample opportunity to improve performance and financial return with the right data in hand.

 • Utility-scale solar operations and O&M workflows